siddhanth36/dtails/ENVIRONMENT_CONFIGURATION.md

 - ✅ No duplicate configurations
 - ✅ Error messages are clear and unambiguous
 - ✅ Identical behavior local and production
+- ✅ NO Cloudinary references in code or config
-- ✅ Production-ready for Render deployment
+- ✅ Production-ready for Render deployment with Supabase

 ---

-**Last Updated:** 2025-12-20
+**Last Updated:** 2025-12-21
 **Status:** Production-Ready
+**Storage:** Supabase Storage (not Cloudinary)
 **Handover:** Safe for client deployment